 The major in Anthropology is designed for students who wish to pursue careers in public service, teaching, and research, or for those who plan to enter graduate school.
-Students will choose either the general major or one of the specialized concentrations.
+Students will choose either the general concentration or one of the specialized concentrations within the major.